2028 Maldivian presidential election

 Presidential elections are scheduled to be held in the Maldives in September 2028.
 Voters will elect a president and vice president for a five-year term.
-Incumbent president, leader of the People's National Congress, Mohamed Muizzu is eligible for a second term.
+Incumbent president and leader of the People's National Congress, Mohamed Muizzu, is eligible for a second term.

 Electoral system

 The president is elected using the two-round system; if no candidate receives a majority of the vote in the first round, a second round is held with just the top two candidates.

 In November 2024, Muizzu announced plans to hold a referendum on replacing the two-round system with instant runoff voting, allowing the elections to be held in a single round of voting.
 He also proposed holding the presidential and parliamentary elections on the same day.
 A campaign was launched by government officials and supporters to propose preferential voting.
 Opposition parties allege it as a plot to meddle with the election boxes and to rig the votes.